E3SM-Project/zstash/docs/html/_sources/quickstart.rst.txt

    $ bash

 You must have Anaconda installed as well.
-On NERSC machines, you can load the Anaconda module instead of installing it yourself. ::
+On NERSC Edison and Cori machines, you can load the Anaconda module instead of installing it yourself. ::

    $ module load python/2.7-anaconda-4.4